Sign up to receive beautynews, product samples, couponsand more.

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

 Can’t decide between red hair or blonde hair?
 Well, it turns out you don’t have to decide between these two trendy shades.
 Strawberry blonde hair is here to save the day.
 Seen on the heads of plenty of A-listers, sun-kissed red hair has made quite the name for itself.
 And, if you’re like us, you probably want to get in on the fun.
 But when it comes to switching up your hair color—especially if it’s to a more vibrant hue—there are a few things you should keep in mind.
-Let us take you through them, and teach you how to dye your hair strawberry blonde, below.
+From choosing the right shade to the proper hair care routine to maintain your new color, let us teach you how to dye your hair strawberry blonde.

 Ready to embrace a pretty strawberry blonde hair color?
 Follow these tips before you dye your hair.

 1. Find your inspiration.
 The great thing about strawberry blonde hair is that there are so many different versions of it.
 While that means you have plenty of options to choose from, it also means it can be overwhelming to determine which shade of strawberry blonde will complement your features best.
 If you’re visiting a salon, bring in some pictures for your colorist—these examples will help you get the hue you want.